-All incoming students, first years and transfers, are required to complete Earlham's Quantitative Assessment before summer registration.
-The assessment is designed to help in advising students about courses that have a quantitative component.
-The assessment is part of Earlham's Countdown process.
+All incoming students, first years and transfers, are required to complete QANS before summer registration.
+The assessment is designed to help in advising students about courses that have a quantitative component, and is part of Earlham's Countdown process.

-Students and academic advisers will view the Quantitative Assessment scores using "Self-Service" in Earlham's "the heart" before students finalize their registration for fall classes.
-Advisers will receive recommendations regarding one's readiness for specific “math-sensitive” courses.
+Students and academic advisers will view the QANS scores in Banner Self Service Student Profile before students finalize their registration for fall classes.
+Advisers will receive recommendations regarding one's readiness for specific courses with a quantitative component.

-Earlham offers foundational courses in mathematics for students who need to sharpen their mathematical skills.
+Earlham offers enrichment courses in mathematics for students who need to sharpen their mathematical skills.